MakieOrg/Makie.jl/docs/src/makielayout/layoutables_examples.md

 ## Deleting Layoutables

-To remove axes, colorbars and other layoutables from their layout and the scene, use `delete!(layoutable)`.
+To remove axes, colorbars and other layoutables from their layout and the figure or scene, use `delete!(layoutable)`.

 ```@eval